ansible/ansible-dev-tools/docs/journeys/personas.md

 - **Attitude:** Wants to understand things quickly and can find small obstacles frustrating.
 - **Knowledge:** Strong knowledge of fundamentals of computing.
 Uses an IDE as part of the daily workflow.

-# Software automation engineer
+# IT automation engineer

 I create automation content, composed of multiple tasks or playbooks, that runs against single platforms.
 I want to reuse automation content where possible and share automation content with others.
 I work independently or with a small team and have an innovative mindset with strong problem-solving ability.

 - **Needs:** Task-oriented content focused on building and testing automation content.
 Conceptual details related to organizing and structuring projects.
-Extensive reference content that explains “if you do x, then y is the expected behaviour”.
+Extensive reference content that explains "if you do x, then y is the expected behaviour".
 - **Attitude:** Wants to understand how things work and what are the available options.
 - **Knowledge:** Strong knowledge of CI/CD platforms and tools.
 Expert with scripting languages.